ugwutotheeshoes/remix-js/README.md

-# quiz-app
+# Remix-JS
- Quiz app built with Appwrite and Remix
+ This is a Remix JavaScript template